Set-Valued Control Functions: Identification

 where $s(b,K)=\sup_{k\in K}bk$ is the \emph{support function} of $K$.
 As pointed out in the literature, directly working with the conditional Aumann expectation operator can be computationally demanding.
 We therefore use Assumption \ref{as:Fuv} to ensure the convexification property \citep[][Theorem A.2.]{Molinari:2020un} of $\mathbb E[\eY(\eta,D,X,Z;\sfo,F)|D,X,Z]$.
-The convexification property allows us to interchange the expectation and support function operations and derive a tractable restriction in the following theorem.
+The convexification property allows us to interchange the expectation and support function operations and obtain the tractable restriction in the following theorem.

 \begin{theorem} Suppose Assumptions \ref{as:cf_set}-\ref{as:Fuv} hold.
 Suppose $E_{P_0}[|Y|]<\infty$.
 Then, the sharp identification region is

 where

 \end{theorem}